majidstd/boldvpn-site/scripts/README.md

 **What it does:**
 - Installs `freeradius3-pgsql` package
-- Creates RADIUS tables (radcheck, radreply, radacct, etc.)
-- **Creates API tables (user_details, password_reset_tokens)**
-- Configures FreeRADIUS SQL module
+- Configures FreeRADIUS SQL module to use existing database
-- Creates test user in both RADIUS and API tables
+- Creates test user in both radcheck (plaintext) and user_details (bcrypt)
 - Configures firewall rules
 - Starts FreeRADIUS service

-**Important:** This script now creates **both** RADIUS and API tables, so you don't need to run migrations separately.
+**Important:** This script uses the tables already created by the PostgreSQL setup, so you don't need to run migrations separately.

 ---